 adopted by the City Council.
-At this meeting the City Council sets the date for the public hearing on the tentative budget.
-The tentative budget becomes a public record and is available for public inspection for a period of at least 10 days prior to the adoption of a final budget.
+On or before the first At this meeting the City regularly scheduled meeting Council sets the date for the of the governing body in the public hearing on the last May of the current tentative budget.
+The period, the budget officer tentative budget becomes a shall prepare for the ensuing public record and is available fiscal period, and file with the for public inspection for a governing body, a tentative period of at least 10 days budget for each fund for prior to the adoption of a which a budget is required. final budget.